What Are Power Tools?

 - Choose blade width and thickness for your needs

-- Pay attention to Jigsaw’s orbit setting
+- Pay attention to the jigsaw’s orbit setting

-- Can cut wood, PVC, laminates, ceramic tiles etc
+- Can cut wood, PVC, laminates, ceramic tiles, etc

 4. Random Orbital Sander

 A random orbital sander uses sandpaper attached to a pad in circular and oscillating motions to smoothly and quickly sand down the wood.
 This essential finishing tool prepares surfaces for staining or painting.
+Whether you are smoothing rough lumber, removing old paint or varnish from furniture, or prepping a surface before applying a fresh coat of stain, the orbital sander saves significant time compared to hand sanding and delivers a swirl-free finish.

 - Creates very smooth finishes without visible scratches